KIDWELLY and FERRYSIDE

 Williams, David Lewis, surgeon, Cliff

-Williams, Peter surgeon, & medical officer of health & med. off. & public vaccinator,
+Williams, Peter surgeon, & medical officer of health & med. off. &

 to Lower division, and district, Carmarthen union, Cliff